SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

--   Assigning a line to a [field symbol](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfield_symbol_glosry.htm "Glossary Entry"), for example, using an inline declaration (`ASSIGNING <fs>`).
+-   Assigning a line to a [field symbol](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abenfield_symbol_glosry.htm "Glossary Entry"), for example, using an inline declaration (`...
+ASSIGNING FIELD-SYMBOL(<fs>) ...`).
 When you then access the field symbol, it means that you access the found table line.
 There is no actual copying of content.
 Therefore, modifying the field symbol means modifying the table line directly.
 Note that you cannot use the `TRANSPORTING` addition since the entire table is